My Notes on “Ego is the Enemy”

 Personal skill, effort, and consistency is only a small part of success.
-We are not that good.
-We need other people.
-We need them to strive at our side.
-We need luck.
-Don’t let ego make you think otherwise.
-Don’t let ego make you think that you can be successful completely on your own.
-Stay focused and do better.
+We’re not that good; we need other people, we need luck.
+Don’t let ego make you think otherwise, don’t let it think that you can be successful on your own.

 We might not ever be straight, but we can strive to be straighter — Ryan Holiday